Graduate FAQs

 Start in the fall?

-Application opens September 1st.
-Our application deadline is December 1; if you miss the application period, you will need to wait until September, when we begin accepting applications for the following fall.
+The application opens on September 1st.
+Our application deadline is December 1 for admission to the upcoming fall semester.
+If you miss the application period and the application deadline, you will need to wait until the following September when we begin accepting applications for the following fall.

 Be a part-time student?
 Continue to work while earning my degree?

-No. Because the graduate program requires a full-time commitment, we accept full-time students only.
+No. We accept full-time students only because the graduate program requires a full-time commitment.

 Back to top